cbg-ethz/slidr/README.md

 ### Contact

-The package and documentation are currently being updated.
-Therefore, if you have any questions, please contact <br/>
+If you have any questions, please contact <br/>
 [Sumana Srivatsa](sumana.srivatsa@bsse.ethz.ch)